Adriiiiiiiian/Assignment_1/README.md

 Took most of the images and website idea from official website
 - https://charlixcx.com/

-Videos I followed for About page
+Video I followed for About page

 - https://www.youtube.com/watch?v=KE-LlEWaaGE